AstroNvim/docs/src/content/docs/reference/autocmds.md

   plugins.
 This event fires every time a file is opened that is in a git tracked directory.

+- `AstroLargeBuf`: AstroNvim uses this autocmd event for disabling features when a large file is loaded into a buffer.
+The limits for this are configured through AstroCore.
+This event fires if a file is read into a buffer that exceeds these limits.

 - `AstroLspSetup`: AstroNvim has a lot of internal tooling surrounding setting up handlers for the internal LSP mechanisms. `AstroLspSetup` is triggered when we have finished setting up these handlers and configuring `lspconfig`.